 Despite the global slowdown in key sectors and elevated interest rates, DMCI Holdings generated ₱110 billion in direct economic value in 2024.
 While revenues softened due to normalized commodity prices, slower construction activity and an anemic real estate market, we remained financially agile and focused.

-94% of the economic value we generated or ₱103.87 billion was channeled toward our stakeholders-through operating costs, employee compensation and benefits, capital returns, taxes, and community investments.

-Our retained value of 6% or ₱6.17 billion reflects operational discipline and a clear commitment to supporting our workforce, communities, and the broader economy.
+Nearly all of the economic value we generated or ₱109.7 billion was channeled toward our stakeholders-through operating costs, employee compensation, capital returns, taxes, and community investments.
+Though retained value were modest (₱326 million), these outcomes reflect operational discipline and a clear commitment to supporting our workforce, communities, and the broader economy.

 On December 2, 2024, DMCI Holdings together with SMPC and Dacon Corporation, completed its acquisition of Cemex Holdings Philippines, Inc. (CHP).
 With CHP now part of the DMCI Group portfolio, we see opportunities to create synergies, build on our engineering and construction expertise, and further diversify our revenue streams.
 We are optimistic about the potential of the cement business to complement our existing operations and drive further growth.